Dropbox - Reducing Friction When Accessing Shared Cloud Content for Non-Dropbox users

 Goals

-Increase the speed and ease of accessing shared cloud content for non-Dropbox users
+Increase speed and ease of accessing shared cloud content for non-Dropbox users while ensuring security for receivers

 Solution

-A speedier yet secure path to accessing shared cloud content via email for non-Dropbox users
+A faster and secure way for non-Dropbox users to access shared cloud content via email

 Before